Weathering with You: Critical response

-Ollie Barder, writing for Forbes, described the animation of Weathering with You as "incredible" and recognized its ability to bring "Tokyo to life in a uniquely palpable way".
-Later, he praised Shinkai for his way of depicting "wildlife and naturalistic vistas".
 James Marsh from South China Morning Post praised the film for its animation, but criticized it for its lack of "clarity of vision seen in Your Name".
 He described the plot as more straightforward than that of Your Name, but said it has some unanswered and "dangling" plot threads.
 A review by Alicia Haddick for Otaquest praised the film's attempts to differentiate itself from Makoto Shinkai's past work and praised its animation, story and music, but said that its reliance on the structure of his last film hurt the movie overall, stating that "it's impossible to discuss this film without the specter of Your Name hanging over your shoulder".
 Andrew Paredes, writing for ABS-CBN News, praised the film's characters, story, themes, and Makoto Shinkai's directing, saying; "The effusive emotion and Shinto mysticism rubbing up nicely against real-world concerns.
-And then there’s the animation: Shinkai has outdone himself with this follow-up, presenting Tokyo not just with detailed fidelity, but also with a glow that suggests a lush, lambert [sic] inner life."
+And then there's the animation: Shinkai has outdone himself with this follow-up, presenting Tokyo not just with detailed fidelity, but also with a glow that suggests a lush, lambert [sic] inner life."
 Terence Toh, writing for The Star, praised the film's characters and story, saying; "Weathering With You boasts of wonderful visual and likeable characters.
 The story is also right as rain."

-Awards and nominations
+Accolades

 The film was selected Japan's entry for Best International Feature Film at the 92nd Academy Awards, but it failed to make the shortlist.
-It also received four Annie Award nominations including Best Independent Animated Feature, which makes it the third anime film tying with Spirited Away and Millennium Actress to have four nominations; the highest for an anime film at the Annies.
+It also received four Annie Award nominations including Best Independent Animated Feature, which makes it the fourth anime film tying with Spirited Away, Millennium Actress, and Ghost in the Shell 2: Innocence to have four nominations; the second-joint highest for an anime film at the Annies, behind Ghost in the Shell (1995) and then Belle (2021) with five.
 The film won the Best Animated Feature Film award at the 13th Asia Pacific Screen Awards (ASPA) in Brisbane, Australia.
 It received the Audience Award along with Zabou Breitman and Elea Gobbe-Mevellec's The Swallows of Kabul film at the Animation Is Film Festival in Los Angeles.
+It was screened at the 2022 Japanese Film Festival (JFF) hosted by the Japan Foundation in India to promote cultural exchange.